awsdocs/aws-freertos-docs/doc_source/userguide/shadow-demo.md

 `prvUpdateTask` responds to changes in the shadow's desired state\.
 When the desired state changes, this task updates the reported state of the shadow to reflect the new desired state\.

-Before you can run the Device Shadow demo, you must complete the getting started [First Steps](freertos-prereqs.md) to set up AWS IoT and FreeRTOS so your device can communicate with the AWS cloud\.
+Before you can run the Device Shadow demo, you must complete the getting started [First steps](freertos-prereqs.md) to set up AWS IoT and FreeRTOS so your device can communicate with the AWS Cloud\.

 After you set up AWS IoT and FreeRTOS, do the following: